 The Puerto Princesa Underground RiverThe UNESCO World Heritage Site of the Puerto Princesa Underground River, also known as the Puerto Princesa Subterranean River National Park, is located 75 km outside the city of Puerto Princesa in Palawan.
 The underground river is hidden beneath huge limestone rock formations and is in fact, the longest navigable underground river in the world.
 As well as being a hugely impressive natural wonder, the surrounding National Park also offers incredible wildlife spotting opportunities and there is also a zip-line over the landscape for thrill-seekers.
 (Did you know that Komodo Dragons are residents of the National Park?)

+Should you choose a Puerto Princesa Underground River Tour or go it alone?There is no simple answer to this question as it largely depends on your travel style.
+As the Puerto Princesa Underground River is one of the Philippines’ most popular tourist attractions, it will be filled with tourists, regardless of which option you choose.
+Despite the inevitable crowds, it is still an incredible destination and one we definitely recommend you visit while you’re in the country.
+(For more unmissable places to visit in Palawan, don’t miss this post!)
+For backpackers short on time, a tour is great because everything is organised for you, including your return transport from the city.
+It also is a great way to meet other travellers and establish relationships.
+However, the tours afford a small degree of flexibility and sadly, not all of them are well organised.
 Visiting Puerto Princesa Underground River independently is great for backpackers who have plenty of time in the area and don’t mind putting in the effort to organise their visit.
 Hiking enthusiasts would benefit from choosing this option as there is a long trail which you would not get time to trek on a guided tour.
 It is also a good option for those who dislike an organised group schedule and prefer the independence of doing a DIY visit.

 When is the best time to visit Puerto Princesa Underground River?